Jackie Swanson: Personal life

 Swanson married Andrew Smith, a volleyball player.
 They resided in Pacific Palisades, California, in 2011, but by 2019 resided in Santa Monica, California.

 She has been an avid runner and hiker.

 On April 12, 2012, while driving, Swanson's vehicle was struck by a "'distracted' driver" which caused her car to flip and crash.
 She sustained a concussion and bruising and lacerations from broken glass, but she recovered.

+After marrying Andrew Smith, Swanson brought up two children, making sure that creativity and education were woven into everyday family life.